Ever felt a sense of impending doom for heading back to college or work after a great weekend?

 6. Take Sunday Scaries CBD gummies

 CBD (Cannabidiol) is a safe and natural molecular compound found in Hemp and Marijuana plants.
 CBD does not get you high and studies suggest it’s a natural anti-anxiety, anti-inflammatory and anti-emetic.
-CBD works with the body’s endocannabinoid system to help relieve anxious psychological impairments.
+CBD candy works with the body’s endocannabinoid system to help relieve anxious psychological impairments.
 When derived from industrial hemp, CBD is legal in all 50 states.

 Sunday Scaries CBD gummies use the highest quality, full spectrum CBD with a blend of Vitamins D3 and B12.
 With 10mg per gummy, we recommend taking 1-3 gummies when anxiety strikes.
 You should feel the calming effects within 20-30 minutes.
 Sunday Scaries gummies are not psychoactive and they will not get you high or cause drowsiness.
 The common effects provided by Sunday Scaries CBD gummies are a calming sensation, sense of relief and natural energy.